Tedmcm/API_PLAID_ALPACA/README.md

 ---

-## Instructions

 __Note__: The data produced from the api calls will vary depending on the dates used, causing results that vary from those pictured.

 ### Budget Analysis

-In this section, you will use the Plaid API to obtain transaction and account data for the budget analysis section of the report.
+In this section, I used the Plaid API to obtain transaction and account data for the budget analysis section of the report.

-Follow the steps outlined in the budget starter notebook (`account_summary.ipynb`) to complete the following:
+I Followed the steps outlined in the budget starter notebook (`account_summary.ipynb`) to complete the following:

 1. Generate a Plaid access token to access the Developer Sandbox.